Aronno1920/AWS-Cloud-Technical/README.md

     * Change Password Policy
 <br/><br/>

-## Module 02: AWS Compute
+## Module 02 : AWS Compute
-### Lesson 2.1: Introduction to Amazon Elastic Compute Cloud (EC2)
+### Lesson 2.1 : Introduction to Amazon Elastic Compute Cloud (EC2)
-**AWS EC2** - is a web service that provides resizable compute capacity in the cloud.
-In other words virtual machine in the AWS Cloud environment.
-It reduces the time required to obtain and start the new server in a minute.
+**AWS EC2** is a web service that offers resizable compute capacity in the cloud, essentially functioning as a virtual machine in the AWS environment.
+It minimizes the time needed to provision and launch a new server to just minutes.

 **Benefites of AWS EC2**
 * Scalability